ioa-maellak/devbox/README.md

   - [ansible](http://www.ansible.com/home)
   - [virtualbox](https://www.virtualbox.org/)

-On ubuntu hosts these packages are in official repositories and you can install them the usual way:
+On Ubuntu hosts these packages are in official repositories and you can install them the usual way:

 ```